What is the first session like?

 What is your education background?

-I am an interfaith chaplain and working toward board certification.
 I have a M.Ed. in School Counseling and a BA in Psychology.
+I am also a board certified (BCC) chaplain.

 “There are some griefs so loud/They could bring down the sky/And there are griefs so still/None knows how deep they lie…” — May Sarton